OpenNews/srccon-2025/scholarships.md

 There's no separate application.
 We offer two scholarship options:

 * **Free scholarship tickets** - these will be available directly on our registration page, no application necessary.
 After you fill out our [call for participation](/participation/form), if we're able to invite you to attend, we'll send a link to register on Eventbrite.
 On that page, there will be an option to pick up one of a limited number of free scholarship tickets.
-* **$500 travel or caregiving scholarships** - these scholarships are to compensate for travel or caregiving costs.
-The scholarship can be applied toward your own travel costs or to bring your loved ones to Minneapolis, or help care for them back home while you're at the conference.
+* **$500 travel or caregiving scholarships** - these stipends are to compensate for travel or caregiving costs.
+The funds can be applied toward your own travel costs or to bring your loved ones to Minneapolis, or help care for them back home while you're at the conference.
 Recipients of this scholarship will also receive a free ticket to SRCCON.
-The application for this scholarship closes along with the deadline for session proposals.
+The application for this scholarship closed March 10 at 5 p.m.
+ET.

 ## Who should apply